Need a great preschool curriculum? Here’s what I’ve learned as a veteran preschool teacher!

 It is easy to think of learning as happening inside, but a classroom is only one place to learn.
 Learning takes place everywhere.
 It happens in school, at home, at the grocery store, and one of the best places to learn is outdoors!

 I don’t know about you, but I am always in awe of those beautiful videos about forest schools!
-In Leah’s curriculum, she goes into detail about the benefits of nature.
+Here are some benefits to taking learning outside:

 - It supports multiple domain development